HR Leaders Reveal Why They’re Protecting L&D Budgets

 Organizations that continue to make leadership development a priority will find it gives them a competitive advantage, helps them achieve their strategy, and improves their ability to attain their goals.
 Because leadership development is so closely linked to an organization’s success, investments will continue to be made in good times and in bad.

-During a downturn, top organizations will continue to budget for leadership development, particularly for their high potentials, but will prioritize options that can either be brought in-house or delivered digitally.
+During the current downturn, top organizations will continue to budget for leadership development, particularly for their high potentials, and will prioritize options that can either be delivered digitally or brought in-house.

 Ready to Take the Next Step?

 Help your people adapt to change effectively with Live Online Custom Leadership Training tailored to your organization’s challenges.
 Available topics include Leading Through Change, Leadership Communication, and more.